MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

 ---

 > [!NOTE]
 > This article disables SQL authentication disabled to illustrate security best practices.
 Microsoft Entra ID is used to authenticate the connection to the server.
-If you need to enable SQL authentication, see [az sql server create](/cli/azure/sql/server#az-sql-server-create) for more information.
+If you need to enable SQL authentication, see [`az sql server create`](/cli/azure/sql/server#az-sql-server-create).

 ## Create a service connection in AKS with Service Connector